Bill O'Reilly (political commentator): Political views and media coverage

 On a September 2007 edition of The Radio Factor, while having a discussion about race with fellow Fox News commentator and author Juan Williams about a meal he shared with Al Sharpton, O'Reilly said "You know when Sharpton and I walked in, it was like... big commotion and everything.
 But everybody was very nice.
 And I couldn't get over the fact that there was no difference between Sylvia's Restaurant and any other restaurant in New York City.
 I mean, it was exactly the same, even though it's run by blacks, primarily black patronship."
 He commented that no one in Sylvia's was "screaming 'M'Fer, I want more iced tea.'"
 He further added, "I think that black Americans are starting to think more and more for themselves, getting away from the Sharptons and the Jacksons and people trying to lead them into a race-based culture.
 They're just trying to figure it out.
 'Look, I can make it.
 If I work hard and get educated, I can make it.'"
-The statement drew criticism from a number of places.
+The statement drew criticism.
 Roland S. Martin of CNN said that the notion that black people are just now starting to value education is "ridiculous" and that the notion that black people let Sharpton or Jackson think for them is "nuts".
 Media Matters for America covered the story on a number of occasions.
 O'Reilly responded, saying, "It was an attempt to tell the radio audience that there is no difference—black, white, we're all Americans.
-The stereotypes they see on television are not true" and also called out Media Matters, claiming that "Media Matters distorted the entire conversation and implied I was racist for condemning racism."
+The stereotypes they see on television are not true" and also criticized Media Matters, stating that "Media Matters distorted the entire conversation and implied I was racist for condemning racism."
 Juan Williams said the criticism of O'Reilly was "rank dishonesty" and that the original comments "had nothing to do with racist ranting by anybody except by these idiots at CNN."
 Williams went on to say it was "frustrating" that the media try to criticize anyone who wanted to have an honest discussion about race.

 In July 2016, Michelle Obama spoke of what it was like to live "in a house that was built by slaves" in reference to her time in the White House, with O'Reilly responding the slaves "were well-fed and had decent lodgings".
 Following criticism he defended his comment by stating that the nation's first president provided slaves with "meat, bread and other staples".